microsoft/PowerToys/README.md

 _(Note: in order to run PowerToys, you'll need to be running at least Windows build 17134 or higher.
 Also, PowerToys does not currently support Windows ARM machines)_

-### Github
+### GitHub

-The first preview of these utilities can be installed from [here](https://github.com/Microsoft/powertoys/releases).
+The first preview of these utilities can be installed from the [PowerToys GitHub releases page](https://github.com/Microsoft/powertoys/releases).

 ### Chocolatey (Unofficial)